Godzilla, King of the Monsters!: Development

-In 1955, Edmund Goldman approached Toho International Inc., (a Los Angeles-based subsidiary created to distribute Toho films overseas) about purchasing the rights to Godzilla.
+In 1955, Manson International co-founder Edmund Goldman approached Toho International Inc. (a Los Angeles-based subsidiary created to distribute Toho films overseas) about purchasing the rights to Godzilla.
 Toho had shown Goldman advertising materials, which interested him in a screening of the film.
 Goldman then made Toho an offer of $25,000 for the theatrical and television rights, which they accepted quickly.
 The contract was signed on September 27, 1955.
 The contract stipulated that Toho and Goldman agreed that the film would be "narrated, dubbed in English and completed by the revisions, additions, and deletions," with final approval by Toho.

 Paul Schreibman assisted in the film's acquisition.
 Samuel Z. Arkoff of American International Pictures also made a bid for the film, negotiating with Toho for three months until he discovered the rights had already been sold to Goldman.
 Goldman enlisted the help of Harold Ross (sometimes credited as Henry Rybnick) and Richard Kay of Jewell Enterprises to distribute the film.
 According to Goldman, Ross and Kay's idea was to dub the film and hire Raymond Burr.
 Goldman would later sell his interest to Jewell Enterprises.

 Ross and Kay turned to Joseph E. Levine to further finance the project.
 The duo arranged a screening of the film for Levine in Los Angeles.
 The film's possibilities excited Levine and paid $100,000 for half of the rights.
 This arrangement allowed the rights to Godzilla to be split between Jewell Enterprises and Levine's Embassy Pictures.
 Levine enlisted Edward Barison to create Trans World Releasing Corp., to distribute the film.
 Levine also enlisted producer Terry Turner to develop promotional strategies, which cost $400,000.
 Turner managed to get the film mentioned by Steve Allen on The Tonight Show.
 Levine and Turner initially considered the title Godzilla, the Sea Beast, but eventually settled on Godzilla, King of the Monsters.
 Ross and Kay hired Terry O. Morse to direct the film.
 Schreibman had arranged for Burr to participate in the film.
 Morse was paid $10,000 for re-writing and directing the film and Burr was paid the same amount for a single day's work.